Texas Makes a Milestone Move in U.S. Crypto History

 At the same time, more public companies are starting to follow the same idea.
 Inspired by Michael Saylor, many are now buying Bitcoin to hold as part of their company funds.

 For example, on Friday, June 20, David Bailey, who advises U.S. President Donald Trump on crypto, raised $51.5 million for his company, Nakamoto Holdings.
-This money will be used to buy more Bitcoin through a special type of private funding deal.
+The funds are intended for purchasing additional Bitcoin through a particular form of private investment agreement.

 With a BA in Journalism and over 11 years of experience in Arabic and English media, I bring a newsroom mindset to the fast-paced world of crypto content.
 From breaking news to in-depth features, I’ve worked across leading platforms.
 Today, as a content writer in the Web3 space, I aim to make complex topics like blockchain, crypto, and digital innovation accessible to a wider audience, without compromising clarity or credibility.